 Considering the current shortage and how expensive the measles vaccine has become, you should know whether your health insurance covers vaccination.
-According to our partner AD MediLink, some comprehensive health insurance plans in Hong Kong cover vaccinations and you would be able to claim reimbursement for the measles vaccine.
+According to AD MediLink, some comprehensive health insurance plans in Hong Kong cover vaccinations and you would be able to claim reimbursement for the measles vaccine.
 It is important to note however that vaccination reimbursements are usually capped to an annual limit and that there may be a waiting period to complete before you can start claiming for this particular benefit.
 If you have any health insurance questions, contact AD MediLink’s healthcare and health insurance experts at [email protected]

 |This article was independently written by Healthy Matters and not sponsored.
 It is informative only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment, and should never be relied upon for specific medical advice.|